-- Specific data shall be used for the assembly of the product and for the manufacture of main parts as well as for on-site generation of steam, heat, electricity, etc., where relevant. - For the electricity used in the core processes, electricity production impacts shall be accounted for in this priority: - Specific electricity mix as generated, or purchased, from an electricity supplier, demonstrated by a Guarantee of Origin (or similar, where reliability, traceability, and the avoidance of double-counting are ensured) as provided by the electricity supplier.
-If no specific mix is purchased, the residual electricity mix from the electricity supplier shall be used.3 - 2.
+- Specific data shall be used for the manufacture of the main product as well as for on-site generation of steam, heat, electricity, etc., where relevant. - For the electricity used in the core processes, electricity production impacts shall be accounted for in this priority: - Specific electricity mix as generated, or purchased, from an electricity supplier, demonstrated by a Guarantee of Origin (or similar, where reliability, traceability, and the avoidance of double-counting are ensured) as provided by the electricity supplier.
+If no specific mix is purchased, the residual electricity mix from the electricity supplier shall be used. - 2.
 National residual electricity mix or residual electricity mix on the market - 3.
 National electricity production mix or electricity mix on the market.